The Sisterhood of Night

 Mary Warren (Georgie Henley) was once a popular straight-C student voted most likely to become famous by the student body at Kingston High in upstate New York.
-But everything changed the day a

 For, that classmate, Emily Parris (Kara Hayward), proceeded to humiliate Mary by posting some of her very intimate text messages online.
-Although the cruel ploy did draw a lot of traffic to a blog which nobody had been reading, the victim responded in a way no one could have predicted.
+Although the cruel ploy did draw a lot of traffic to a blog that nobody had been reading, the victim responded in a way no one could have predicted.

 Instead of retaliating in kind, Mary resorted to calling Emily a whore in chalk on the schoolyard wall.
 Sick of the internet entirely, she also came up with the idea of forming The Sisterhood, a secret society which meets in the woods in the middle of the night.
 The idea was that instead of behaving like bitchy backstabbers, the members would promise to respect each other’s privacy while providing a shoulder to cry on as they share their personal problems.

 The first two recruits are social zeroes, homely Catherine Huang (Willa Cuthrell) and Lavinia Hall (Olivia DeJonge), the troubled daughter of the school librarian (Laura Fraser).
 Their swearing-in involves taking a vow of silence about what transpires during their confessional sessions around the campfire.